 The statue was donated to Central Park in 1880 by one of Hamilton’s sons, John C. Hamilton.
 He commissioned the German-American artist Carl H. Conrads to create the likeness of his father based after a 1778 bust of Hamilton by the Italian sculptor Giuseppe Ceracchi.
 The figure is made completely from carved granite.

-Hamilton had many claims to fame.
-Among them, he was a major co-author of the Federalist Papers, the first secretary of the treasury for the United States, and a delegate to the Constitutional Convention.
+Hamilton had many accomplishments.
+He was a co-author of the Federalist Papers, the first Secretary of the Treasury for the United States, and a delegate to the Constitutional Convention.
 He was also a notable New Yorker.
-Having first traveled to the City as an orphaned teen in pursuit of an education, he became a longtime resident of the Manhattan neighborhood now known as Hamilton Heights, and ultimately built a country estate in Harlem called the Grange.
+Having first traveled to the City as an orphaned teen in pursuit of an education, he became a longtime resident of the Manhattan neighborhood now known as Hamilton Heights and ultimately built a country estate in Harlem called the Grange, which still exists.
 After losing his life in a duel with political rival Aaron Burr in 1804, Hamilton was buried in Lower Manhattan’s Trinity Church cemetery.

 Things you can do here

 Tags: History / Art & Architecture